-I’m splitting this post into half with another post coming about my favorite painting tips and tricks.
+I’m splitting this post in half with another post coming about my favorite painting tips and tricks.
 I did so much painting in this powder room that I thought maybe you guys want to hear what my process is.

 The entire room has been painted from top to bottom.
-Gosh I love paint…like really love paint.
+Gosh, I love paint…like really love paint.
 It’s so much bang for your buck.
-It smells and looks like a brand new room and it’s not even done yet.
+It smells and looks like a brand-new room and it’s not even done yet.
 When my son walked into it today he said “mom it looks like a bathroom in a really expensive restaurant”.
-Love hearing that from a 14 year old boy and that is with the vanity door still off and nothing decorated.
+Love hearing that from a 14-year-old boy and that is with the vanity door still off and nothing decorated.

 (For those of you who asked, I use Photoshop for my design boards)

 I made some decisions and changed some things.
 Let me explain.

 This post may contain affiliate links from which I will earn a commission at no extra cost to you.

 I searched high and low online for a good price on precut and drilled vessel sink countertops like I already showed in my last powder room posts (click HERE and HERE if you missed it).
 They are out there but it’s hard to find the right size you need, especially when your vanity is as small as ours.

 Then I tried to decide between black or white marble.
 It would have been nice to mix it up a little and get that pretty black marble but I decided to stop at the local granite place where I bought my quartz kitchen countertop (If you are local, Emerald Granite formerly Zumrut Granite is great and you can see my countertop HERE).
 I asked them about scrap pieces that I could use in black or white and we found a small piece of carrera marble.
 They cut (with backsplash), polished it and drilled the faucet and sink holes for $200 and I think that price was great.
 So white it is.

 And the moral of the story: Don’t forget about your local places.
 I’m a big online shopper but some of the home improvement deals are still at your local supply stores.